MicrochipTech/PIC32MZW1_Workshop/05_evaluate/README.md

 ### Purpose

-Learn to use MHC to configure the pin and STDIO module to print WLAN MAC debug log at UART2.
+Learn to use MCC to configure the pin and STDIO module to print WLAN MAC debug log at UART2.
 WLAN MAC debug log is useful when do the WLAN debugging.

 ### Instructions